Ubuntu Server Hardening Checklist for Production Use

 sudo systemctl start fail2ban

-The default configuration in /etc/fail2ban/jail.conf is reasonable, but package updates to the default configuration will overwrite your changes.
-Override specific settings in a custom jail file so that package updates do not affect your settings.
+The default configuration in /etc/fail2ban/jail.conf is reasonable, but package updates will overwrite your changes.
+Override specific settings in a custom jail file so that updates do not affect your configuration.
 Create /etc/fail2ban/jail.local for your overrides.

 sudo nano /etc/fail2ban/jail.local